Leading Network Transformation

 According to Opensignal, when users are on the 4G network, they are experiencing very good download speeds with the Rakuten network providing great network availability and plenty of bandwidth for applications such as online gaming, video and voice and as seen in the chart below:

-This is despite Rakuten, as a new operator in the market, being constrained in terms of spectrum availability.
+This is despite Rakuten, as a new operator in the market, being constrained in terms of having 1/6 the spectrum holdings of its competitors.
 Other operators in market such as NTT DoCoMo, KDDI’s au and SoftBank have been able to build up much more spectrum over the years, which contributes to their download performance.
 As Rakuten adds more spectrum holdings, we can expect the download performance of the network to meet or exceed the other operators.

 In terms of 4G upload speeds, Rakuten is actually outperforming other operators and this is in part due to the superior performance of the open vRAN solution they are using from Altiostar, including patented algorithms which allow operators to realize gains in performance.
 In addition, customers such as Rakuten benefit from Altiostar’s focus on R&D, state of the art tools and RF measurement equipment, and implementation methodology, which has been field-tested and fine-tuned to allow for improved network performance.

 These performance numbers were backed up by a separate blog post from Tutela in October 2020, which reports performance based on crowdsourced data.
 Some of the conclusions of that report include:

 - Rakuten users experienced higher upload speeds and better latency compared to some other operators, which may prove to be important elements for Rakuten’s success.
 With the world being in a lockdown, these are critical factors for some important use-cases like gaming and uploading content on social media platforms.